-- a) Applicant currently has any outstanding landlord collection(s) - Applicant has had more than one (1) previous non-payment procedures in housing court during the past five (5) years - Exemptions include medical collections and/or if applicant has proof of repayment of debt.
+- a) Applicant currently has any outstanding landlord or utility collections - b) Applicant has had more than one (1) previous non-payment procedures in housing court during the past five (5) years - Exemptions include medical collections and/or if applicant has proof of repayment of debt.
 Proof must be a statement of satisfaction from creditor, court, or other legal proof.